Md-Khursheed/two-tier-flask-app/README.md

-# 🚀 Two-Tier Flask Application with Docker & MySQL
+# 🚀 Two-Tier Flask Application with Docker, MySQL & Jenkins CI/CD

 A containerized two-tier web application built with **Flask** (application layer) and **MySQL** (database layer), orchestrated using **Docker Compose**.
 This project was built to understand real-world multi-container deployment patterns — networking, persistent storage, and environment-based configuration — the same fundamentals used in production DevOps workflows.